-My wife is great at weaving!
-She wanted a rigid heddle loom, and I asked if she would be interested in trying to build one before buying one.
+My wife wanted a rigid heddle loom, and I asked if she would be interested in trying to build one before buying one.
 I spent an evening before sleep in bed that night reading about them, looking at pictures, and learning about the components of them.
 They really are quite simple machines.

 See the diagram below on the loom I built: